 Gathering Feedback from Players

-To get real-time input, leverage tools like QR code table surveys, which boast a 70% response rate [5], or Instagram Story polls, with 63% engagement [8].
-When designing trivia or similar activities, aim for a 60% correct answer rate [2] - this strikes the right balance between challenging and enjoyable.
-If more than 15% of respondents flag issues, like poor acoustics, prioritize addressing those concerns [5].
+To get real-time input, leverage tools like QR code table surveys or quick Instagram Story polls.
+When designing trivia or similar activities, aim for a good mix of questions most people can answer, balanced with a few genuinely tough ones — this keeps the night challenging but still enjoyable.
+If guests consistently flag the same issue, like poor acoustics, prioritize addressing it.

 Measuring Social Media Impact